gsharp-aai/n8n-nodes-assemblyai/README.md

 ### Prerequisites

-1. Sign up for a free account at [AssemblyAI](https://www.assemblyai.com/) and receive $50 in free credits
+1. Sign up for a free account at [AssemblyAI](https://www.assemblyai.com/) and receive $50 in free credits.
-2. Navigate to your [API Keys page](https://www.assemblyai.com/dashboard/api-keys) in the dashboard
+2. Navigate to your [API Keys page](https://www.assemblyai.com/dashboard/api-keys) in the dashboard.

 ### Setup in n8n